-The Mobility Connector database is named mobility.
-The default user for accessing the Mobility Connector database is datasync_user.
+The Synchronizer database is named datasync.
+The default user for accessing the Synchronizer database is datasync_user.

-Database maintenance activities for the Mobility Connector database ensure satisfactory performance for mobile device users.
+Database maintenance activities for the Synchronizer database ensure satisfactory performance for Synchronizer users.

-The Mobility Connector database is a PostgreSQL database.
-As with any database, the Mobility Connector database requires regular maintenance in order to perform reliably.
+The Synchronizer database is a PostgreSQL database.
+As with any database, the Synchronizer database requires regular maintenance in order to perform reliably.
 If you are new to managing a PostgreSQL database, see

 Routine Database Maintenance Tasks on the PostgreSQL Documentation Web site for assistance.

-In Synchronizer Web Admin, click the Mobility Connector to display the Mobility Connector Configuration page.
+In Synchronizer Web Admin, click in the section to display the Engine Configuration page.